OpenTimelineIO/OpenTimelineIO-Java-Bindings/README.md

 License
 -------
 OpenTimelineIO is open source software.
-Please see the [LICENSE.txt](LICENSE.txt) for details.
+Please see the [LICENSE](LICENSE) for details.

 Nothing in the license file or this project grants any right to use Pixar or any other contributor’s trade names, trademarks, service marks, or product names.